 “Emergency Measures.
 An emergency measure is an ordinance or resolution for the immediate preservation of the public peace, property, health, or safety, or providing for the usual daily operation of a Municipal department, in which the emergency is set forth and defined in a preamble. … no measure making a grant, renewal or extension of a franchise or other special privilege, or regulating the rate to be charged for its services by any public utility, shall ever be so passed.
 (Effective November 4, 2008)”

-There’s another general law nuance Kelley opens with his, Ritter and the election board’s criminal scheme.
+There’s another general law nuance Kelly opens with his, Ritter and the election board’s criminal scheme.
 Even if council withdraws the ordinance Cleveland voters have a right to a referendum on council’s withdrawal to keep the election on the ballot.
-That’s in addition to a legal challenge on whether or not the language of Kelley’s ordinance constitute’s an emergency.
+That’s in addition to a legal challenge on whether or not the language of Kelly’s ordinance constitute’s an emergency.

 Ohio’s courts have consistently instructed the state’s elections board that council’s or legislative authority’s must obey emergency ordinance enactment laws in elections.
 West’s “criminal tool” news release claims the elections board’s decision is based on an ordinance that hasn’t even passed. .